 - Signing off on what goes into a product release

-Product Management is responsible for the requirements.
-Project Management may negotiate to ensure that the requirements are reasonable, but Product Management represents the customer and/or market which manages changes to the product definition.
-Close to release time, Product Management should also be involved in determining which problems are going to be fixed and which are not, because fixing problems have an inherent risk of destablizing a product and at some point the risk is unacceptable.
+Product management is responsible for the requirements.
+Project management may negotiate to ensure that the requirements are reasonable, but product management represents the customer and/or market that manage changes to the product definition.
+Close to release time, product management should also be involved in determining which problems are going to be fixed and which are not, because fixing problems has an inherent risk of destablizing a product and, at some point, the risk is unacceptable.
 From my perspective, managing change has to be done first and foremost at the product level.

-However, within the development team, there is another layer of change management, often refered to as change control.
-It's a crucial function, and ensures that change is controlled, and that there is traceability of changes to the requirements.
-From checkout policies, to change packaging and change dependencies.
-This aspect of change management is definitely part of CM (Configuration Management), at least in my books.
+Within the development team, there is another layer of change management, often referred to as change control.
+It's a crucial function, and ensures that change is controlled, and that there is traceability of changes to the requirements that vary from checkout policies and change packaging to change dependencies.
+This aspect of change management is definitely part of Configuration Management (CM), at least in my books.

-There is also an in-between layer of Change Management which, I would argue, rightly belongs under Project Management.
-That deals with which changes are going to go into which builds.
-It also deals with when the most risky changes should be applied to the product, how much change should be absorbed before full verification and/or regression testing, etc. This is part of Project Management.
+There is also an in-between layer of CM that, I would argue, rightly belongs under project management.
+This deals with which changes are going to go into which builds.
+It also deals with when the most risky changes should be applied to the product, how much change should be absorbed before full verification and/or regression testing, etc. This is part of project management.
 It deals with how we organize the workflow most effectively to complete the workload.
 Is this part of CM?
-Well, it certainly must be be supported by the Configuration Management tools and process.
+It certainly must be supported by the configuration management tools and process.

-OK - quick review.
-The three main areas of Change Management are:
+The three main areas of change management are: